 The Group has adopted an internal code on securities trading for its Directors and officers and the execution of its share buyback mandate setting out the implications on insider trading.
 The Group's internal code prohibits the dealing in listed securities of the Company while in possession of price-sensitive information, and during the period commencing one month before the date of announcement of results for half-yearly of the Group's financial year and full year financial results, and ending on the date of the announcement.
+The Company has also on a voluntary basis, provided quarterly financial guidance.
+Two weeks prior to the announcements of the first and third quarters guidance, no dealings in the Company's securities are observed.
 Directors are required to notify the Company of their securities trading within two market days of such dealings and the Company shall disseminate such notifications received via SGXNet within one market day upon receipt.